How Creative Ideas and Marketing Analytics Can Coexist

 Making Friends with the Buzz

 One of the most common and comfortable uses of marketing analytics is the study of trends, keywords, buzzwords, brands, and industry discussion.
 When people talk about tempering ideas with data, this is often what they are referring too.
-Why is this good for your great ?
+Why is this good for your great?

 - Drawing in the Customer: Analytics can swiftly show what keywords people are talking about over social media, and in what context.
 Even changing content slightly – we’re talking about finding some adjectives and synonyms – can help tap into current social discussions and draw in more attention.

 - Right Place and Time: At the same time, you don’t want your message to be drowned out because it uses to many “general” buzzwords that attract too much attention.
 Analytics can show if it’s a smart move to wait until buzz has died down, or act quickly.
 Without changing a word or pixel of the idea, this data can easily improve a launch.
-Using the correct hashtags can also bring awareness and improve visibility, for example if wanted to rank for content marketing west michigan, we might focus on #contentmarketing #westmichigan.
+Using the correct hashtags can also bring awareness and improve visibility, for example, if wanted to rank for content marketing west Michigan, we might focus on #contentmarketing #westmichigan.

-- New Opportunities: Most keyword and trend data comes from social media like Twitter and various aggregates.
+- New Opportunities: Most keyword and trend data come from social media like Twitter and various aggregates.
 This matters because it forces you to think about customer response.
 Sometimes a new idea gets so exciting that no one stops to ask: “What will customer response actually be like?”
 Keyword data forces you to move the conversation into social media where customer response is a very real part of your campaign.

 - You vs. the Competition: We hate to bring up the competition, but we have to.
 There’s a rule of thumb to keep in mind here: If you come up with an amazing, passionate idea for your new campaign, it’s a good bet one of your competitors has already thought about it.
 Sad, but nearly guaranteed.
 So before going all out, it’s a good idea to take a step back and ask, “Have any of my competitors done something similar?
 What was the response?
 Is my campaign different?”
 If your great idea makes you look like a lazy copycat, it probably won’t impress consumers.